-(C3.1e) Describe where and how climate-related risks and opportunities have influenced your financial planning.
+(C3.4) Describe where and how climate-related risks and opportunities have influenced your financial planning.

+Financia planning elements that have

+been influence d

-Financial planning elements that have been influenced Description of influence Row 1 Direct costs Indirect costs Capital expenditures Capital allocation As part of our climate risk management processes we consider opportunities that might help us to reduce our climate change impacts.
-This includes the opportunity to increase operating efficiencies and procure and/or produce low-carbon electricity and carbon credits.
+F 1 Direct co.
+Indirect costs Capital expenditu Capital allocatior efficiencies and procure and/or produce low-carbon electricity and carbon credits.
 When opportunities are identified to implement energy efficiency into our operations and/or produce onsite low-carbon energy they are incorporated into site- and division-level financial planning.
 Capital allocation in financial plans for site- and divisional initiatives can range anywhere from 1 to 3 years.
 Our efforts to procure low-carbon electricity and carbon credits are incorporated into our existing energy budget.
 Planning for these efforts generally begins 1 to 3 years prior to procurement.
-For example, in 2012, we developed the Abbott Ireland Collaboration Programme and adopted a systematic approach to energy management, engaging with the Energy Efficiency Obligation Scheme (EEOS) administered by the Sustainable Energy Authority of Ireland.
-One of the most successful outcomes of the programme is the opportunity and implementation of 100% renewable electricity at all Abbott sites in Ireland, beginning in 2016.
+For exexample, in 2012, we developed the Abbott Ireland Collaboration Programme and adopted a systematic approach to energy management, engaging with the Energy Efficiency Obligation Scheme (EEOS) administered by the Sustainable Energy Authority of Ireland.
+One of the most successful outcomes of the programme is the opportunity and implementation of 100% renewable